JeromeVigne/InfraAsCode-introduction/02_Tool-set_to_develop_and_test_ARM/README.md

     }
 }
 ```
-> Parameter files are super usefull when working with across multiple environments.
-Ideally you maintain **one deploy.json template with multiple param.json** files that contain the parameters for your dev, stage and prod environment (i.e. dev.param.json, uat.param.json and prod.param.json). **Keeping the same deploy.json across all environemnts ensures that no configuration drifts are introduced across environments.**
+> Parameter files are very useful when working with multiple environments.
+Ideally you maintain **one deploy.json template with multiple param.json** files that contain the parameters for your dev, stage and prod environment (i.e. dev.param.json, uat.param.json and prod.param.json). **Keeping the same deploy.json across all environments ensures that no configuration drifts are introduced across environments.**

 Now let's move to something a bit more complex that uses variables and parameters.